w3f/polkadot-wiki/docs/general/ledger.md

 See [**this video tutorial**](https://youtu.be/4SyVQrlXZ_Q) to learn how to install the developer release of your ledger app.

-Currently, the developer release can be installed only on the Nano S and S plus devices and can't be installed on the Nano X.
+Currently, the developer release can be installed only on the Nano S and S Plus devices and can't be installed on the Nano X.

 :::